 Discover which fast food restaurants are open on Shabbat in Jerusalem.

 I am often asked where to eat in Jerusalem on Saturday/Shabbat, especially by first-time visitors.
 Most of Jerusalem closes down on Friday afternoon, however, there are still plenty of cafes open on Shabbat, you just have to know where to find them.
 I have decided to split the recommendations into three categories: fast food/takeaway, nighttime and daytime, as the recommendations for these categories are very different.
-I will start with fast food, as it is the easiest one.

 Chili Pizza has been around for several years.
 The restaurant serves a traditional range of toppings to satisfy non-kosher consumers, such as ham and pineapple, pepperoni and cheese, bacon and eggs, and spicy beef and sweetcorn.
 They serve ready-made pizzas by the slice and the freshly made individual pizzas are even better.